How to Audit Your Time and Stop Wasting Your Day

 Taking time inventory is like making a cake.
 Sure, there is a recipe, but change it to make the cake that tastes best to you.

-Doing Less is Often Doing More
+Doing Less Often Creates More Focus

 Too many of us are hamsters on a wheel.